 Endowment life insurance, sometimes also called savings life insurance or combined life insurance, lets you combine a risk life insurance policy with a long-term savings strategy.
 With endowment life insurance, you set aside money for retirement, while protecting your dependents from risk in the meantime.

 Your contributions are either saved to earn interest, or invested on the stock market to generate returns, or (most commonly) a mixture of the two.
-Depending on the management of your investment, this kind of insurance can generate a higher return than simply saving the money traditionally, for instance in a bank account.
+Depending on the management of your investment, this kind of insurance can generate a higher return than simply saving the money, for instance in a bank account.

 With endowment life insurance, the policy is either paid out when a claim event occurs, or when the policy expires, if the insured person is still alive.